Why we shouldn’t yet be worried about the latest new Covid variant IHU

 The first sequence of Omicron was uploaded three weeks later, on 22 November, and in the time that followed has spread rapidly across the world, reaching all six continents by the turn of the new year.

-In contrast, B.1.640.2 appears to have been limited to minor clusters here and there, as seen in southeastern France where 12 people were infected with the variant, according to a non peer-reviewed study released before Christmas.
+By contrast, B.1.640.2 appears to have been limited to minor clusters here and there, as seen in France where 12 people were infected with the variant, according to a non peer-reviewed study released before Christmas.

 The “index case” - the first individual identified at the heart of a cluster - was vaccinated against Covid and had returned from Cameroon three days before his positive result.